 Learn more about lot grading in residential areas.

-A Road Use Agreement may be required for your project, please contact Transportation and Agriculture Services at 780-417-7100.
+A Road Use Agreement may be required for your project, please contact Transportation Engineering and Operations at 780-417-7100.

 For a new principal building a detailed site plan prepared by an accredited Alberta Land Surveyor is required.